S. P. Oswal

-S. P. Oswal is an Indian industrialist and the present head of the Vardhman Group The Government of India honoured him in 2010, with the Padma Bhushan, the third highest civilian award, for his services to the fields of trade and industry.
+S. P. Oswal Jain is an Indian industrialist and the present head of the Vardhman Group.
+The Government of India honoured him in 2010 with the Padma Bhushan, the third highest civilian award, for his services to the fields of trade and industry.

-Life sketch
+Early life and business career

-S. P. Oswal was born in 1942, in Punjab.
-He is a post graduate in Commerce from Punjab University which he passed with Gold Medal. in the eighties, Oswal joined his family business group, Vardhman Group of Companies.
+S. P. Oswal Jain was born in 1942, in Punjab.
+He is a post graduate in Commerce from Punjab University which he passed with Gold Medal.
+In the eighties, Oswal joined his family business group, Vardhman Group of Companies.
 He presently heads the group.
 S.P. oswal is Jain by religion.

-S. P. Oswal is reported to have contributed to strengthen the spinning industry in North India.
+Oswal is reported to have contributed to strengthen the spinning industry in North India.
 He is also regarded as the force behind the establishment of Ludhiana Stock Exchange in 1983.
 Apart from leading the Vardhman Group into a position of prominence in the Indian business milieu, Oswal was also involved in many socially relevant initiatives.

 Oswal is married to Shakun and the couple has a daughter, Suchita, whose husband, Sachit Jain, is an Executive Director of the Vardhman Group.